 A Breed Standard is a set of guidelines covering specific externally observable qualities such as appearance, structure, movement, and temperament and is considered the standard of perfection for each dog breed.
 This standard is the yardstick against which breeders and confirmation judges measure a dog's quality.
 Colour guidelines are included in most standards and the breeder's goal is to breed and produce these desirable colours.

 We do NOT breed ‘fad’ colours (blue, black and tan, merle, or other disqualifiable colours).
+They are disqualifications in the French Bulldog Standard throughout the world, and we are proud to breed better purebred Frenchies that meet and exceed the standard of excellence.

 General Appearance - The French Bulldog should have the appearance of an active, intelligent, muscular dog, of heavy bone, smooth coat, compactly built, and of medium or small structure.
 The points should be well distributed and bear good relation one to the other, no feature being in such prominence from either excess or lack of quality that the animal appears deformed or poorly proportioned.
 In comparison to specimens of different sex, due allowance should be made in favour of the bitches, which do not bear the characteristics of the breed to the same marked degree as do the dogs.